johnnymatthews/blockchain-is-hard/README.md

 [The site it live right now, go have a look!](https://blockchainishard.com)

-You can view a [working example copy of the site right here](https://naughty-nightingale-a24cc5.netlify.com/).
-It's being [hosted by Netlify](https://www.netlify.com/), so big thanks to them.

 ## Contribute

 If you wanna help me out and write an article or whatever: